pbklink/motif-core/etc/motif-core.api.md

     WithOrWithout = 4
 }

+// Warning: (ae-missing-release-tag) "OverlapsFieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface OverlapsFieldScanCondition extends FieldScanCondition {
+    // (undocumented)
+    readonly fieldId: ScanFormula.TextOverlapFieldId;
+}

 // Warning: (ae-missing-release-tag) "OvernightOrderTrigger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)